Salado north-south connection: cyclists await!

-The City of San Antonio's Parks and Recreation and JBSA San Antonio-Fort Sam Houston continue their negotiations regarding the routing of the greenway trail through the military installation that will serve as a connector of the Salado-north and Salado-south greenway trails.
+The City of San Antonio's Parks and Recreation and JBSA San Antonio-Fort Sam Houston completed their negotiations regarding the routing of the greenway trail through the military installation that will serve as a connector of the Salado-north and Salado-south greenway trails.
 Brandon Ross, Special Projects Manager, said, "I’m hoping to begin construction on this project no later than 2023, possibly 2022, depending on the resolution/relocation of horse paddocks."
-The project had been stalled due to the city and Army officials not reaching an agreement.
-It will require moving a fence that will run between the Fort Sam Houston Equestrian Center stables and the Union Pacific railroad track and tearing down 26 small stables that are situated on the other side of the fence and replacing them with something else.
+Ross noted that the paddocks relocations will be underway.
+It will also require moving a fence that will run between the Fort Sam Houston Equestrian Center stables and the Union Pacific railroad track and tearing down 26 small stables that are situated on the other side of the fence and replacing them with something else.

 The greenway is approximately 10 feet (3 m) wide and the DoD calls for a 20-foot (6-meter) easement which means that the fence must be moved 30 feet (9 m).
 Engineering plans have been completed in late 2017.
 They had hoped to begin construction during spring 2018.